jube-home/aml-transaction-monitoring/README.md

 focused on AML, Jube also addresses other transaction monitoring use cases, leveraging similar methodologies with slight variations.

+⭐ Please consider giving this project a GitHub star, gratefully received, in advance.

 # Documentation

 The [Jube documentation](https://jube-home.github.io/aml-transaction-monitoring) is comprehensive and designed to cover all features, ensuring